LucyNguyen/EDropdownList/README.md

 # EDropdownList
-A custom dropdown list in iOS.
+A custom dropdown list written in Swift 2.

 # How to use:
+Simply import EDropdownList.swift file into your project.

 Drap and drop a UIView to your storyboard, set it class to EDropdownList.
 The size of this view is also dropdown button size.
 You can set the max size for dropdown list later.